 To distribute the slack more evenly, you can use resource smoothing technique.
 According to PMBOK® Guide, it’s adjusting “the activities of a schedule model such that the requirement for resources on the project do not exceed certain predefined resource limits”.

 Key takeaways: Using a schedule to monitor your team’s workload during the project allows you to spot how the availability of you team members changes.
-Then, you’re able to adjust their capacity and project scope, avoiding under- or overbooking.
+Then, you’re able to adjust their capacity and project scope, avoiding under- or overbooking, and employee burnout.

 Start managing your resources on a high level

 We’ve discussed what high level planning is and how having a schedule helps to better manage your team.
 Use it to have a better overview of your resources’ capacity and project scope.

 In order to implement a high level project plan: